Prometheus-X-association/t-ai-carisma/docs/carisma/README.md

 ### Features/main functionalities

 - **Modelling Trustworthy AI systems:** CARiSMA utilizes the profile mechanism of the Unified Modeling Language (UML) which allows to tailor the UML to different, more specific scenarios.
-  - AI Expert models his system with the Papyrus Modeling Tool
+  - Use Case Lead (AI Expert) models his system with the Papyrus Modeling Tool
-  - AI Expert applies the profile delivered with CARiSMA to his model
+  - Use Case Lead applies the profile delivered with CARiSMA to his model
-  - AI Expert applies stereotypes of the profile to  selected elements of his system model
+  - Use Case Lead applies stereotypes of the profile to  selected elements of his system model
-  - AI Expert fills the tagged values associated with the stereotypes
+  - Use Case Lead fills the tagged values associated with the stereotypes
-  - AI Expert applies constraints to model elements
+  - Use Case Lead applies constraints to model elements
   - Alternatively : The profile mechanism of the CARiSMA tool allows the user to define new stereotypes, tags and constraints for UML elements of his choice
 - **Feedback about trust factors of AI system:** CARiSMA utilizes an Analyzer which implements a series of different analyses for different types of structure and behavioral diagrams/models.
-  - AI Expert has finished the creation of his system with the new profile
+  - Use Case Lead (AI Expert) has finished the creation of his system with the new profile
-  - AI Expert creates a new CARiSMA analysis file
+  - Use Case Lead creates a new CARiSMA analysis file
-  - AI Expert chooses the .uml file of his system/model as an input for the analysis
+  - Use Case Lead chooses the .uml file of his system/model as an input for the analysis
-  - AI Expert chooses one (or more) of a list of predefined checks/analysis
+  - Use Case Lead chooses one (or more) of a list of predefined checks/analysis
-  - AI Expert runs the selected checks/analyses
+  - Use Case Lead runs the selected checks/analyses
   - A positive/negative feedback is shown on the screen
   - Alternatively : The plugin architecture of CARiSMA allows the user to implement new new checks/analyses making use of (newly created) stereotypes defined in the profile
 - **Reports of system for documentation purposes:** CARiSMA enables the automatic generation of reports which contain information on the trustworthiness of a system.
-  - AI Expert has finished the creation of his system with the new profile
+  - Use Case Lead (AI Expert) has finished the creation of his system with the new profile
-  - AI Expert ran a number of checks/analysis
+  - Use Case Lead ran a number of checks/analysis
-  - AI Expert clicks on the displayed (positive/negative) analysis result/feedback
+  - Use Case Lead clicks on the displayed (positive/negative) analysis result/feedback
-  - AI Expert chooses to generate a report
+  - Use Case Lead chooses to generate a report
-  - AI Expert decides on the XML format and clicks on generate report
+  - Use Case Lead decides on the XML format and clicks on generate report
-  - A XML report file is created in the project of the AI Experts modeled system
+  - A XML report file is created in the project of the Use Case Leads modeled system
-  - AI Expert opens the XML reports and gets further information of security risks that occurred during the modeling process
+  - Use Case Lead opens the XML reports and gets further information of security risks that occurred during the modeling process
-  - AI Expert has the opportunity to refine his system depending on the information received in the report
+  - Use Case Lead has the opportunity to refine his system depending on the information received in the report
-  - Alternatively : AI Expert creates a HTML report instead of a XML report
+  - Alternatively : Use Case Lead creates a HTML report instead of a XML report
 - **Trustworthiness visualization of AI systems:** CARiSMA will have functions for JSON creation of reports as well as communication of these reports between data space connectors.
 Visualization components are therefore enabled to visualize these reports on a user's personal dashboard.
-  - AI Expert has finished the creation of his system with the new profile
+  - Use Case Lead (AI Expert) has finished the creation of his system with the new profile
-  - AI Expert ran a number of checks/analysis
+  - Use Case Lead ran a number of checks/analysis
-  - AI Expert clicks on the created report
+  - Use Case Lead clicks on the created report
-  - AI Expert clicks on send
+  - Use Case Lead clicks on send
   - The report gets send to the visualization BB
   - User can access the visualization before he decides to use the AI system